fofix/fofix/README.md

 other development resources..
   [guide]: http://www.fretsonfire.net/forums/viewtopic.php?f=32&t=47966

-_As a warning when running from git, you will want keep a separate folder containing the latest stable release.
+_As a warning when running from git, you will want to keep a separate folder containing the latest stable release.
 New features and fixes that become available from git might cause other issues affecting playability._